 Mixing and mastering are two very different parts of the recording process that confuse a lot of people.
 If you're recording an album that you are serious about and plan to take it somewhere, mixing and mastering is a necessity.
-If you're recording an EP, you might be able to get away without mastering.

 Once the recording phase is complete, the mixing phase begins.
 Mixing involves leveling, EQing, compressing, adding effects, editing/repairing audio and/or MIDI.
 Think of mixing as putting the pieces together to complete what has been recorded raw.
 Any finishing touches should be applied in this phase (i.e. adjust vocals, guitar, bass, drums etc).
 You should feel like the song is complete after the mixing process is complete.
 If you plan to get a track mixed, you need to export all the individual tracks (all the same length) and send it to a mixing engineer.
 The tracks should be in an uncompressed format (WAV or AIFF).

 Mastering is polishing the mixed track (stereo mixdown).
 The first part of mastering that most people think of is the loudness.
 Loudness is important but is not the only thing that happens in the mastering phase.
 The average listener can listen to an unmastered and mastered version of a song and think, "it's louder".
 But in order to get the loudness to the industry standard (ready for radio, digital release or cd release), it needs to go through many steps (compression, limiting, EQ, normalization, reverb etc.).
 If you plan to get a track mastered, you need to export the mixed song to an uncompressed (WAV or AIFF) stereo file and send it to a mastering engineer.